 Clearly pregnancy puts a lot of stress on the body, and post pregnancy massage is a wonderful way to get the body back in its best shape quickly.

 Thai Massage is ideal for this since it does exactly what a highly pregnant woman has had a hard time doing during her pregnancy: Lots of movement and stretches and joint manipulations.

-The author, Shama Kern, has been practicing and teaching Thai Massage for 18 years.
-He is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage video training courses.
+The author, Shama Kern, has been practicing and teaching Thai Massage for two decades.
+He is the founder and director of Thai Healing Massage Academy and the creator of 20 online Thai Massage training courses.